-Our friends at Manhattan Prep GMAT often tell students to think of the GMAT as a long-distance race.
+Our friends at Manhattan Prep often tell students to think of the GMAT as a long-distance race.
 Successful runners conquer race day through specific goals, consistent training, and mental toughness.
-It turns out that the same holds true for successful GMAT test takers.
+The same holds true for successful GMAT test takers.

 Setting a Goal Pace

-The best runners don’t just aim for completion; they set a goal pace.
+The best runners do not just aim for completion; they set a goal pace.
 How do they arrive at a specific, measurable goal?
-Marathon runners test their abilities on shorter races (5K, 10K, half-marathon) to determine an achievable goal for race day.
-Also, many runners are looking to beat various thresholds such as completing a marathon in under four hours.
+Marathon runners test their abilities on shorter races (5K, 10K, half marathon) to determine an achievable goal for race day.
+Also, many runners are looking to beat various thresholds, such as completing a marathon in under four hours.

-Similarly, if you’re taking the GMAT, you should have a goal score in mind.
-You arrive at that goal score by taking a practice test to gauge your current proficiency, and then setting a challenging but reasonable goal score.
+Similarly, if you are taking the GMAT, you should have a goal score in mind.
+You arrive at that goal score by taking a practice test to gauge your current proficiency and then setting a challenging but reasonable goal score.
 Usually that goal score also coincides with the benchmarks posted by the business schools you’re looking to attend.
 Having a specific goal in mind helps you develop an appropriate study plan and informs your test day strategies.

-The majority of a race outcome is dependent on the work you put in before on the race course; all of the training that your legs have endured will push you across the finish line.
+The majority of a race’s outcome depends on the work you put in before you are on the race course; all the training that your legs have endured will push you across the finish line.
 For runners, following a consistent training plan produces the physiological changes necessary for improving their pace; it gets their bodies ready for challenges they will face on race day.
-Just as runners aim to train 4-5 days a week with a couple rest days sprinkled in between, GMAT test takers should aim to do ~30 minutes of practice on most days and schedule longer (but not too long!) studying sessions for the weekends.
+Just as runners aim to train four or five days a week with a couple of rest days sprinkled in between, GMAT test takers should aim to do ~30 minutes of practice on most days and schedule longer (but not too long!) studying sessions for the weekends.
 Why?

 Well, first off, spending long stretches of time away from test material will wipe away some of the “gains” you made in previous weeks.
-If it’s been two weeks since you’ve looked at a Critical Reasoning question, you’ll need to refresh your memory on the various types of Critical Reasoning questions and the approaches for each.
+If two weeks have passed since you looked at a Critical Reasoning question, you will need to refresh your memory on the various types of Critical Reasoning questions and the approaches for each.
 Regularly exposing yourself to the material will keep you moving forward instead of having to repeat a chapter that you previously covered.

-Second, consistent studying is more manageable than attempting to cram many hours of studying on the weekend.
-If you’re aiming to run 50 miles in a given week, trying to complete 40 of those miles over the weekend results in overtraining and perhaps even injury.
-Long, exhausting study sessions leave you tired and demoralized, and more importantly, it’s very difficult to master all of the content covered during those sessions because your brain is on overdrive.
+Second, consistent studying is more manageable than attempting to cram in many hours of studying on the weekend.
+If you are aiming to run 50 miles in a given week, trying to complete 40 of those miles over the weekend results in overtraining and perhaps even injury.
+Long, exhausting study sessions leave you tired and demoralized, and more importantly, mastering all the content covered during those sessions is very difficult because your brain is on overdrive.
 In fact, studies have shown that knowledge retention improves when students space out their study time.
-Shorter but more frequent study sessions also let you “sleep” on certain concepts and problems, and you will find that you’re able to tackle challenging problems with greater ease if you step away from them for a day or two.
+Shorter but more frequent study sessions also let you “sleep” on certain concepts and problems, and you will find that you are able to tackle challenging problems with greater ease if you step away from them for a day or two.

 Lastly, consistent training leads to incremental improvements.
-Runs that felt tough two weeks ago start to feel easier because you’ve been training almost everyday and your body is making the appropriate physiological adjustments.
-It’s impossible to jump from a 500 to a 600 on the GMAT without making many small improvements along the way.
-Significant score improvements are achieved through a combination of incremental changes such as mastering Quant topics, using alternative problem-solving strategies, and improving time management.
+Runs that felt tough two weeks ago start to feel easier because you have been training almost every day and your body is making the appropriate physiological adjustments.
+Jumping from a 500 to a 600 on the GMAT is impossible without making many small improvements along the way.
+Significant score improvements are achieved through a combination of incremental changes, such as mastering Quant topics, using alternative problem-solving strategies, and improving time management.

 So open up a calendar and set a consistent study schedule.
-Feel free to vary it up by studying in different locations, mixing topics, etc. You’ll feel yourself training your brain muscles and the incremental improvements in performance will sufficiently prepare you for test day.
+Feel free to vary things by studying in different locations, mixing topics, etc. You will feel yourself training your brain muscles, and the incremental improvements in performance will sufficiently prepare you for test day.

 Preparing for the Big Day

-Before race day, runners spent approximately one week “tapering.”
+Before race day, runners spend approximately one week “tapering.”
 Tapering involves reducing training volume to give your body rest, giving you that “fresh legs” feeling on race day.
 Staying up late the night before your test is a bad idea.
-Instead of frantically taking practice tests and completing problem sets during the week leading up to test day, try to taper the amount of studying so that you’re well-rested and “mentally fresh.”
+Instead of frantically taking practice tests and completing problem sets during the week leading up to test day, try to taper the amount of studying so that you are well rested and “mentally fresh.”

 How does that translate into strategies for test day?
-On test day, you’ll be nervous and that’s expected.
-Stay optimistic, gather confidence from all of the hard work you’ve put into studying, trust yourself, and stay mentally resilient in the face of challenging problems.
-Oh, and if you manage to also have fun on test day, I’m confident that you’ll deliver your best performance.
+On test day, you will be nervous and that is expected.
+Stay optimistic, gather confidence from all the hard work you have put into studying, trust yourself, and stay mentally resilient in the face of challenging problems.
+Oh, and if you manage to also have fun on test day, I am confident that you will deliver your best performance.

 Manhattan Prep is one of the world’s leading test prep providers.
-Every one of their instructors has a 99th percentile score on the GMAT and substantial teaching experience.
+Every one of its instructors has a 99th percentile score on the GMAT and substantial teaching experience.
 The result?
-17 years and thousands of satisfied students.
-By providing an outstanding curriculum and the highest-quality instructors in the industry, they empower students to accomplish their goals.
-Manhattan Prep allows you to sit in on any of their live GMAT classes—in-person or online—for free!
+Two decades and thousands of satisfied students.
+By providing an outstanding curriculum and the highest-quality instructors in the industry, it empowers students to accomplish their goals.
+Manhattan Prep allows you to sit in on any of its live, online GMAT classes—for free!
 Check out a trial class today.